 When Ferrari decides to bring old legends back to life, you know that it will be something special.
 And this is exactly what the Italians have achieved with their “Icona” line.
 This unique segment is an homage to Ferrari’s most historic cars that have shaped the brand into today’s success story.
 The design of the “Icona” models is based on the style-defining Ferraris of the 1950s, but they are equipped with the most modern sports car technology of today.

 Only select clients and collectors will be able to get their hands on one of these masterpieces as each of the models will be limited to only a few pieces.
 The Monza SP1 (one-seater) and SP2 (two-seater) lay the foundation of the series.
-The cars were unveiled at the 2018 Paris Motor Show and each of the two models will be limited to only 100 cars.
+The cars were unveiled at the 2018 Paris Motor Show and the two models will be limited to only 499 cars in total.
 Production started in 2019 and first cars were delivered later the same year.
 In the pictures below, we decided to feature the SP2, photographed by @kenozache for @powerslidelover (see all pictures at the end of the article).

 The two supercars, SP1 and SP2, are inspired by the iconic Ferrari Barchettas, particularly the 166 MM, the 750 Monza and the 860 Monza.
 Those Ferrari classics achieved numerous victories in the World Sports Car Championships of the 1950s and played a major role in shaping the Ferrari image that car enthusiasts and collectors appreciate so much.